peirong26/Brain-ID/README.md

 You can customize your own data generator in `cfgs/demo_synth.yaml`.

 ### Playing with Brain-ID Feature Extractor
+You can input your own images, and obtain their Brain-ID features using the following code.
 ```
 import torch
 from utils.demo_utils import prepare_image, get_feature